 February 3, 2010

-Clay Edwards and Brittany Asher successfully defended a Lexington, Kentucky surgeon against allegations of medical malpractice.
+Clay Edwards successfully defended a Lexington, Kentucky surgeon against allegations of medical malpractice.
 Plaintiff alleged that the physician failed to diagnose the patient with pneumonia upon presentation, resulting in her death two days later.
-Edwards and Asher defended by establishing that the patient did not demonstrate the classic signs and symptoms of pneumonia upon presentation; rather, she appeared to be suffering from profound dehydration and malnutrition.
+Edwards defended by establishing that the patient did not demonstrate the classic signs and symptoms of pneumonia upon presentation; rather, she appeared to be suffering from profound dehydration and malnutrition.
 Once a chest x-ray was indicative of pneumonia, the physician timely prescribed appropriate antibiotics and acted reasonably in obtaining a pulmonary consult.
 Unfortunately, despite continuous and appropriate medical care, the patient succumbed to a very virulent form of streptococcal pneumoniae characterized by high mortality rates.
 The jury deliberated for less than a half hour before returning a verdict for the defense.